 Thus, the inclusion of the lag dependent variables creates the problem of initial condition (the first year of the survey), which implicitly assumes that the initial observations are independent of the individual unobserved heterogeneity.
 The initial condition problem arises because the start of the observation period in a panel data set does not coincide with the start of the stochastic process that generated the employment/unemployment experiences.
 This study uses data from 2008-2013, and clearly 2008 is not the start of the behavioral process for some individuals.
 Therefore, estimation requires some assumptions about the initial observation and the unobserved heterogeneity.
-Arulampalam et al. (2000) highlight that in order to disentangle the effect of state-dependence from unobserved heterogeneity, the initial conditions need to be modelled instead of assumed as exogenously given, because the initial conditions may be correlated with the unobservables.
+Arulampalam et al. (2000) highlight that in order to disentangle the effect of state-dependence from unobserved heterogeneity, the initial conditions may be correlated with the unobservables.
 The dynamic random effects probit model that this research adopts is the Heckman type (1981a, b) that controls for initial conditions and unobserved heterogeneity using an approach developed by Stewart (2006).
-The Stewart's approach involves the specification of a linearized reduced form equation for the initial period, where is a vector of exogenous instruments that includes, with correlating with (allowing cross-correlation between the main and initial period equations), but uncorrelated with for .
+The Stewart's approach involves the specification of a linearized reduced form equation for the initial period, where $Z{i1}$ is a vector of exogenous instruments that includes $x{i1}$ , with $n_i$ correlating with $\alpha_i$ (allowing cross-correlation between the main and initial period equations), but uncorrelated with $u{it}$ for t-2.
 The reader is referred to Stewart (2006) for further details on the dynamic random effects probit models.
-Following Boyle, Feng & Gayle (2009), the instrument variable incorporated in the is the household type (couples with no children, dependent or non-dependent children).
+Following Boyle, Feng & Gayle (2009), the instrument variable incorporated in the $Z{i1}$ is the household type (couples with no children, dependent or non-dependent children).
 Results from the simple probit models for the first and subsequent waves confirm the exogeneity of the chosen instrument.
-The instrument is statistically significant in the probit model for the period (i.e. it influences employment in the first period), but insignificant in probit model for the period (it does not influence employment in subsequent periods) (see the probit results from the second and third columns of table 3).
+The instrument is statistically significant in the probit model for the period t=1 (i.e. it influences employment in the first period), but insignificant in probit model for the period $t\geq 2$ (it does not influence employment in subsequent periods) (see the probit results from the second and third columns of table 3).